Aidan-OS/ESP8266ChromaControl/README.md

 ![ReadMe16](ReadMe_images/16.png)

-Here you will want to enter in the IP address for each of your ESP8266s in this format: `http://xxx.xxx.x.xxx`.
-Separate different addresses with commas, and then press continue.
+Here you will want to enter in the IP address for each of your ESP8266s in this format: `http://xxx.xxx.x.xxx:8080`.
+Separate different addresses with commas, and then press next to continue with the install.

 Once the program has installed, Razer should recognize your lights and turn them on!